kbherin/flatter-xml/README.md

 ```

-If "record identifying" tag is not provided, it infers it as the tag that immediately follows the root tag.
+If "record identifying" tag is unavailable then it infers it as the tag that immediately follows the root tag.
 In this case it is `<employee>`.

-##### Record Fields Output Specification
+##### Record Definition File
-The output fields for any record type can be specified via an XSD or explicitly with a record specification file.
+An example of the record specification file used is in order.

-An example of the file is in order:
+The same file has been used for specifying output fields and cascading fields to child records.

 ```
 # Namespace prefixes defined here can be used to define record fields